Strompy/Strompy/README.md

 Turing grad 👨‍💻 and classical musican 🎼

-- 🔭 I’m currently working on a nutrition calculator for triathletes!
+- 🔭 I’m currently working on a data visualization tool for a healthcare client
-- 🌱 I’m currently learning Active Admin
+- 🌱 I’m currently learning Hotwire and Turbo
 - 💬 Ask me about music 🎵 movies 📽 or Arsenal 🔴⚪️
-- 📫 How to reach me: [Twitter](https://twitter.com/phillipstrom) || [LinkedIn](https://www.linkedin.com/in/phillipstrom/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/phillipstrom/)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: fish and octopi will sometimes hunt together